Theimx/Theimx/README.md

 - 👋 Hi, I’m @Theimx
-- 👀 I’m interested in algorithmic
+- 👀 I’m interested in algorithmic and machine learning
 - 🌱 I’m currently learning python and java
 - 📫 How to reach me : gabrielfaimali@gmail.com